VergeOS vSAN Scale Up Guide#

 - Verify physical drive installation

-- Check RAID controller configuration if applicable
+- Check disk controller configuration if applicable

 - Confirm drive compatibility with existing hardware